 Jeff Schaffer says he had dinner this weekend w Larry David.
 A Curb Your Enthusiasm movie was discussed, as was an additional season #CYE

 Part of the extended gap between season 8 and the upcoming season could be attributed to David not being particularly confident in delivering a quality season.
 He said he was skeptical if his ideas would be good enough for a new Curb Your Enthusiasm season during Larry David and David Steinberg in Conversation in September 2014.
 But he has since knocked the rust off and has been jotting ideas for a new season since at least early 2015.
 Michael Lombardo, former HBO programming president, said at a 2015 Television Critics Association press panel that Larry showed him something the Seinfeld creator called “the next season notebook” at the March 2015 premiere of David’s Broadway play Fish in the Dark.

 Who’s in on the joke?

 Ted Danson and Mary Steenburgen will reprise their roles as themselves for the new season of Curb Your Enthusiasm.
-The married couple have appeared in a combined 18 of the show’s 80 episodes, including being the subject of the series’ second ever episode entitled “Ted and Mary.
+The married couple has appeared in a combined 18 of the show’s 80 episodes, including being the subject of the series’ second episode, entitled Ted and Mary.
 Danson has a penchant for being in hit shows.
 Steenburgen did not give details on any season 9 plots the pair are involved in but did promise it will leave people with a few questions.

 Off the road.
 Gearing up for Curb Season 9!
 I will never lose a fight again with LD or I will be his butler for life. pic.twitter.com/VhsTCZAliF